shopware/docs/guides/installation/flex.md

 ### 3. Cleanup the template

-After the installation of the new composer packages, you can clean up the template by removing the following files:
+After having installed the new Composer packages, you can clean up the template by removing the following files:

 ```bash
 rm -r .dockerignore \